knowledgearcdotorg/jsolr-user-manual/searching.md

 Specifying an exact match query is simple; just wrap your phrase in double quotes:

 > "Installing and configuring Joomla!"

+Using quotes is also a good way to search for terms and phrases which may have special characters such as boolean operators \(which we will cover next\):

+> title:"The X-Files"

 ### Boolean Query